-If the work button is pushed inside the expression builder (see Figure 49, 6), the result of the expression will be interpreted as HTML content.
+If the the button is pushed inside the expression builder (see Figure 58, 6), the result of the expression will be interpreted as HTML content.
 This means, all supported HTML tags that are found in the result of the expression are directly applied.
 For a list of supported HTML tags, please refer to Appendix B.

-In this example the datafields "ColorOn" and "ColorOff" are utilized for dynamic text formatting.
+In this example the data fields "ColorOn" and "ColorOff" are utilized for dynamic text formatting.

-In order to apply different font colors the appropriate HTML tags (and) are inserted in the Data window.
+In order to apply different font colors the appropriate HTML tags ( and ) are inserted in the Data window.
 In this case this is done for the first two records.
-The following eight records are printed with default formatting (as applied in the Edit Text dialog).
+The following eight records are printed with default formatting (as applied in the text editing dialog).

-When printing, TFORMer reads the content of the fields in the datasource.
+Hello World When printing, TFORMer reads the content of the fields in the data source.
 The contained font tags are directly applied to the output.